5.7 “Learning to participate” through formal, non-formal and informal learning

 PRIME project

-The National Youth Council (Nemzeti Ifjúsági Tanács) has a programme, called Promoting and Improving Existing Methods of Youth Participation (PRIME) that aims at the development of youth participation within formal education institutions and local governments.
+The National Youth Council (Nemzeti Ifjúsági Tanács) had a programme between 2022–2024, called Promoting and Improving Existing Methods of Youth Participation (PRIME) that aimed at the development of youth participation within formal education institutions and local governments.